Agriculture Grants in Australia (All States) — 2026

 Rural Support Grant SA

 Financial assistance for SA primary producers and rural small business owners experiencing significant financial hardship.
-The grant helps cover essential costs such as utilities, council rates, groceries, medical bills, and other items identified through financial counselling with Rural Business Support (RBS).
+The grant, provided in conjunction with financial counselling through Rural Business Support, helps cover essential costs such as utilities, council rates, groceries, medical bills, and other items identified as part of recovery planning.

 On-farm Kangaroo Control Rebate VIC